feliciahsieh/FlyinIn/README.md

 Note, text messages will only be sent to phone numbers in your chosen country.
 To upgrade to international phone numbers, you may need to upgrade your Twilio account.

 ## Credits
-Flyin In is owned and maintained by Felicia Hsieh ([@feliciahsiehsw](https://twitter.com/feliciahsiehsw)).
+Flyin' In is owned and maintained by Felicia Hsieh ([@feliciahsiehsw](https://twitter.com/feliciahsiehsw)).

 ## License
-Flyin In is released under the MIT license.
+Flyin' In is released under the MIT license.
 See [LICENSE](https://github.com/feliciahsieh/flyinin/blob/master/LICENSE) for details.